zhyanlin/zhyanlin.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Ph.D. candidate at McGill University supervised by Prof. [Mathieu Blanchette](https://en.wikipedia.org/wiki/Mathieu_Blanchette_(computational_biologist)).
 I will join Data Science and Analytics Thrust at the Hong Kong University of Science and Technology (Guangzhou) as an assistant professor.
 I received my bachelor's degree from the City University of Hong Kong.
-Prior to studying McGill University, I worked as an research assistant (intern) at Indiana University, and the City University of Hong Kong.
+Prior to studying at McGill University, I worked as a research assistant (intern) at Indiana University, and the City University of Hong Kong.
 For more information, please check my CV.

 Research
 ======